goramartin/master-thesis/docs/solutions/experiments/02-modeling-user-study.md

    2. At the top right corner, click on the "Set root element".
    3. Into the input box, copy the IRI of the root class.
    4. Select the class by clicking on it.
    5. Start modeling the data structure by clicking on the `(+)` button next to the class.
+The button opens a surroundings dialog.
       - Select appropriate properties, click confirm.
       - Repeat on the added properties until you are satisfied.
+      - Model the domain for 10 minutes maximum.
       - [A guide how to use the dialogs]()
-   6. Model the domain for 10 minutes maximum.
-   7. When you are finished or the time expires, click on the button "Back to specification manager" in the right upper corner.
+   6. When you are finished or the time expires, click on the button "Back to specification manager" in the right upper corner.
 3. After you finish all the modeling tasks, fill in the questionare below.

 **Domain descriptions**: